 African Names

-Africa is home to the world's most diverse collection of naming traditions, spanning over 2,000 languages and countless cultural practices that stretch back millennia.
-From the Yoruba day-naming ceremonies of Nigeria to the Swahili poetic traditions of East Africa, from the ancient Amharic names of Ethiopia to the click-consonant names of the Zulu and Xhosa peoples β African names carry extraordinary depth of meaning, cultural identity, and family heritage.
+Africa is home to the world's most linguistically diverse collection of naming traditions, drawing from over 2,000 languages and naming practices that stretch back thousands of years.
+From the Yoruba *oríkì* praise-name traditions of Nigeria to the Akan day-naming system of Ghana, from the ancient Amharic names of Ethiopia to the click-consonant names of the Zulu and Xhosa peoples — African names carry extraordinary depth of meaning, cultural identity, and family heritage.
+In 2025 this depth is increasingly visible in global naming charts: Zuri, Amara, Nia, Imani, and Aaliyah are now firmly in the US top 500; Ayana and Jelani are rising rapidly; and the Pan-African diaspora movement has made African naming a cultural force.

 913+ names in our database